I’m in Peru, preparing to hike the Inca Quarry Trail and visit Machu Picchu. To read “High old time (Part 1),” please see the previous post.

 We headed onward through steep tree-less meadows to the second pass, Kuychicassa.
 One by one, we reached the summit, a grassy knoll.
 We congratulated each other.
 The pass tops out at 14,600 feet, our highest elevation on the hike and a mile higher than Machu Picchu.

 The most difficult part of the day was just ahead.
 A long, steep, treacherous downhill trek through loose rocks.
-Our course was more of a rockslide than a trail.
+The course was more of a rockslide than a trail.

 I asked Juan, “How long is the descent?”